wp-plugins/ajax-event-calendar/readme.txt

 Provides a hybrid Google/OSX interface which enables registered users (with required access) to add, edit and delete events in a community calendar, viewable by all blog visitors.

+* **ATTENTION!** The template override has been replaced with a new shortcode to accomodate a wider range of themes, see installation instructions for details
 * Users can only edit and delete events they create
 * Dynamic category-based near-instant event filtering
 * Dynamically generated calendar contributor list (sidebar widget)
+* Display upcoming events in a list (sidebar widget)
+* Auto-generated Google Maps link, based on event address fields
-* Multi-language support **The POT file is available in the /locales folder - please email your translations so I can package them with the plugin**
+* Multi-language support **The POT file is available in the /locales folder** - please email your translations so I can package them with the plugin

+* **TO DO**
+* Date/Time localization

 = Administrator only =